 “If you carried a weapon on your person for self-defense what method of concealed carry do you see as being most comfortable or workable for you?”

-“Of all of (Insert name of friend)'s guns, which do you like the best and why?”
+“Out of all of (Insert name of friend's) guns, which do you like the best and why?”

 Just like any gift shopping, it's always a good idea to call up two or more friends of your intended recipient and ask for their feedback as well.
 They may have some anecdotal insights that you can't get directly from the person.

 It's never a good idea to assume that a specific gun is always going to be a good fit for a certain demographic, like DAO (double action only) revolvers for women (this may or may not always be the case, check out that article for more info).

 Some states have strict rules concerning minors and gun ownership, while other states are more lenient on minors owning firearms.
 The most important thing here is to research the laws of the state in question before you gift a gun to a minor to make sure you're up to date and not breaking any laws.

 The below map links to all of our independent state websites.
 Each individual state website talks a great deal about concealed carry gun law, but not all of them will discuss minors and firearm ownership since our website is about concealed carry, and minors generally cannot do that.